Star Stories, part 9: Ojibwe Indigenous Star Map - An Artist's Rendition

 AKIIN ANANGOOKAANING: "Planets among the Stars."

 Amik Anangoog is translated into English as the Beaver stars, or Beaver Constellation.
 This winter constellation, which is called Gemini on Western star charts, is also visible in spring.
 Amik (see the red and white figure with the five spirit lines emanating from its back) reflects and represents the Ojibwe Beaver Clan on earth.

 The diligent beaver - who is sometimes referred to with its metaphorical name, Bimaawidaasi , or "Carrier" - is known and loved for his kindness, recourcefulness, and wisdom.
 He belongs to the clan group of GAAYOSEDJIG (the Providers: scouting, hunting and gathering).
 Other doodeman (clans) that belong to the Providers clan group are Moozwaanowe (Little Moose-tail), Moozens (Little Moose), Mooz (Moose), Adik (Caribou), Mishewe (Elk), Waabizheshi (Marten), Waawaashkeshi (Deer), Wazhashk (Muskrat), Esiban ("Clam Killer"; Raccoon), and Waabooz (Rabbit).

-ANANG AKIIWAN (The Star World)
+ANANG AKIIWAN, or ANANGOKWAAN (The Star World)

 ANANGWININI, or ANANGOWININI: "Star Man."
 The Ojibwe word for Planet XI.